 In deblurring, $\y$ is obtained by applying a blur filter (uniform blur of size $5\times 5$ in our case) on $\x$, followed by adding measurement noise $\e\sim \mathcal{N}(0, \sigma^2I_n)$, where in our setting $\sigma = 10$.
-We apply our proposed approach in Section \ref{sec:method_guided_diff} on Guided Diffusion unconditional model \cite{guidedDiff} to solve the task.
-In this case, $\A$ can be implemented by applying the blur kernel on a given image.

-We use the unconditional diffusion model provided by GD \cite{guidedDiff}, which was trained on $256\times 256$ size images.
-Yet, in our tests, we solve the deblurring task on images of size $256\times 256$ as well as $512\times 512$, which emphasizes the remarkable benefit of the adaptation, as it allows the model to generalize to resolutions not seen in training.

-Similar to SR, in Table \ref{table:GD_deblur} we report the KonIQ-MUSIQ and AVA-MUSIQ \cite{ke2021musiq} measures, averaged on the first 50 DIV2K validation images \cite{div2k}, where we compare our approach to the guided diffusion reconstruction without image adaptation.
-A visual comparisons are also available in Figure \ref{fig:GD_Deblur}, where a very significant improvement can be seen in both robustness to noise and reconstructing details.
+We apply our proposed approach in Section \ref{sec:method_guided_diff} for the Guided Diffusion unconditional model \citep{guidedDiff} to solve the task.
+As a baseline, we use the unconditional diffusion model provided by GD \citep{guidedDiff}, which was trained on $256\times 256$ size images.
+Yet, in our tests, we solve the deblurring task on images of sizes $256\times 256$ and $512\times 512$, which emphasizes the remarkable benefit of the adaptation, as it allows the model to generalize to resolutions not seen during training.
+Similar to SR, in Table \ref{table:GD_deblur} we report the KonIQ-MUSIQ and AVA-MUSIQ \citep{ke2021musiq} measures, averaged on the first 50 DIV2K validation images \citep{div2k}.
+Visual comparisons are also available in Figure \ref{fig:GD_Deblur}, where a significant improvement can be seen in both robustness to noise and reconstructing details.
 We also compare ADIR to the scenario where we adapt the denoiser on random images from the dataset, as well as MSE-based retrieval; as can be seen in Table \ref{table:KNN_ablation} and Figure \ref{fig:Faces}.